-Table 1.3-1 lists the planned highway and transit projects in the 2019 to 2050 RTP that influence the Little Cottonwood Canyon Project.
+Table 1.3-1 lists the planned highway and transit projects in the 2019-2050 RTP that influence the S.R.
+210 Project.
 Specific to S.R.
-210, the 2019 to 2050 RTP includes (1) widening Wasatch Boulevard from two lanes to five lanes between Bengal Boulevard and North Little Cottonwood Road and (2) widening S.R.
-210 from Wasatch Boulevard to the end of the canyon from two to three lanes.
+210, the 2019-2050 RTP includes (1) widening Wasatch Boulevard from two lanes to five lanes between Bengal Boulevard and North Little Cottonwood Road and (2) widening S.R.
+210 from two lanes to three lanes from Wasatch Boulevard to the end of the canyon.

-In addition, the 2019 to 2050 RTP lists construction of a snow shed in Little Cottonwood Canyon.
-The 2019 to 2050 RTP also includes several transit projects on Wasatch Boulevard and in Little Cottonwood Canyon and includes improvements to the Little Cottonwood Canyon park-and-ride lot.
+In addition, the 2019-2050 RTP lists construction of a snow shed in Little Cottonwood Canyon.
+The 2019-2050 RTP also includes several transit projects on Wasatch Boulevard and in Little Cottonwood Canyon and includes improvements to the Little Cottonwood Canyon park-and-ride lot at the S.R.
+209/S.R.
+210 intersection.